What is Sports Premium?

-The Government are providing funding of £150 million per annum for academic years 2013/14 and 2014/15 to provide new, substantial primary school sport funding.
-This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school head teachers to spend on improving the quality of sport and PE for all their children.
+Sports Premium is jointly provided by the Departments for Education, Health and Culture, Media and Sport, and ensures money goes directly to primary school head teachers to spend on improving the quality of sport and PE for all their children.

 Purpose of funding